 Few color combos are as versatile as blue and brown.
 It doesn’t matter what color or shade your skin is, what color hair you have or what your body type is: blue and brown work for everyone.

 Here’s a perfect example.
-The two guys below could hardly have different body types and skin tones—and yet they both look great in the blue suit brown shoe combo.
+The two guys below could hardly have different body types and skin tones—and yet they both look great in the royal blue suit brown shoes combo.